 2.1.1.4 Faculty should obtain guidance in the choice of writing assignments and information on evaluating writing from the Director of the Writing Across the Curriculum program and through workshops and other supportive programs sponsored by the Division of Academic Affairs and the Faculty Center for Professional Development.

-2.1.2 Following is a list of Student Learning Objectives to assess learning related to Writing Intensive.
-Students successfully completing the Writing Intensive curriculum will be able to:
+2.1.2 Following is a list of Student Learning Objectives to assess learning related to the Upper Division Writing Requirement.
+Students successfully completing the Upper Division Writing Intensive Requirement curriculum will be able to:

 Apply the conventions of standard written English to communicate meaning to readers with clarity and fluency, and is virtually error free;